Crypto Futures Risk and Money Management: 5 Things You Can Do to Better Manage Trading Risk

 Money management is a method for adjusting your position size to reduce risk while maximizing the growth potential of a trading account.
 It is a strategy to limit the capital placed on any one trade to 5% or less of the account value, never more.
 The dollar value of that 5% goes up or down as the account value changes, but the 5% limit ensures that you do not overexpose your entire account to one position.

-Due to the unpredictability and volatility of cryptocurrencies, it is possible to lose your entire investment capital in minutes when investing in high-leverage derivatives such as crypto futures.
+Due to the unpredictability and volatility of cryptocurrencies, it is possible to lose your entire investment capital in minutes when investing in high-leverage derivatives such as perpetual futures contracts.
 As such, investors should observe a stricter limit; the rule of thumb when it comes to trading in volatile assets is to risk only 1-2% of your capital in a given trade.

-For instance, assume you have USDT 10,000 in your USDⓈ-M futures wallet.
-In this case, you would allocate between USDT100-200 of risk per trade.
+For instance, assume you have 10,000 BUSD in your USDⓈ-M Futures wallet.
+In this case, you would allocate between 100-200 BUSD of risk per trade.
 Should a trade go wrong, you would only lose 1-2% of capital in your account.

 Managing your risk well means having the right position sizes, knowing how to place and move your stop losses, taking into account the risk/return ratio.
 A robust money management plan allows you to build a portfolio that you won’t lose sleep over.

-Read the following support items for more information:
+Read the following helpful articles for more information about Binance Futures:

 (Academy)The Psychology of Market Cycles